 About me

-In 2023, I completed my Master of Music (MMus) with honours from the Opera Academy at the Royal Danish Theatre, studying under Professor Helene Gjerris.
-Before that, I earned my Bachelor of Music from the Royal Danish Academy of Music under Hanna Hjort, and spent a semester as an Erasmus exchange student at Hochschule für Musik und Theater Hamburg with Professor Yvi Jänicke.
-I’ve also been fortunate to learn from artists such as Anne Sofie von Otter, Bo Skovhus, Vivica Genaux, Carlos Mena, and Linda Watson.
+Louise completed her Master of Music with honours at the Opera Academy of the Royal Danish Theatre, studying with Professor Helene Gjerris.
+She holds a Bachelor of Music from the Royal Danish Academy of Music, where she studied with Hanna Hjort, and spent an Erasmus semester at the Hochschule für Musik und Theater Hamburg with Professor Yvi Jänicke.
+Her artistic development has been further shaped by masterclasses with Anne Sofie von Otter, Bo Skovhus and Linda Watson amongst others.

-My soloist debut with the Danish National Symphony Orchestra was in 2018, and I returned in 2024 to perform the soprano solo in Mahler’s Fourth Symphony.
-I look forward to returning as a soloist again in 2025.
-This year, I also made my solo debut at the Bayerische Staatsoper in Munich in a new production of Strauss’ Die Liebe der Danae and look forward to singing Barbarina in Mozart’s Le Nozze di Figaro.
+Louise made her soloist debut with the Danish National Symphony Orchestra in 2018 and returned in 2024 as soprano soloist in Mahler’s Fourth Symphony.
+In 2025 she sang the Countess (Le nozze di Figaro) at Opera Hedeland and appeared with the Spanish National Orchestra in Madrid under Fabio Luisi.
+She also made her debut at the Bayerische Staatsoper in Munich in Strauss’ Die Liebe der Danae and returned as Barbarina (Le nozze di Figaro).

-I’ve been honoured to receive several awards and scholarships, including the Carl Nielsen and Anne Marie Carl-Nielsen Talent Award and the Léonie Sonning Talent Prize.
-In 2024, I was named Talent of the Year by DR P2, Denmark’s classical music radio station.
-In 2025, I was awarded the title of Aalborg Opera Prize.
-Following my win at the first Langgaard Competition in 2021, I recorded my first album of Rued Langgaard’s songs with pianist Kristian Riisager, released by Dacapo Records and selected as Album of the Week on DR P2 in August 2024.
+Louise is the recipient of numerous awards, including the Carl Nielsen and Anne Marie Carl-Nielsen Talent Award, the Léonie Sonning Talent Prize, and the Aalborg Opera Prize (2025).
+In 2024 she was named Talent of the Year by DR P2.
+Following her first prize at the first Langgaard Competition in 2021, she released her debut album of songs by Rued Langgaard with pianist Kristian Riisager on Dacapo Records, selected as Album of the Week by DR P2 in August 2024.

 Listen to B. Sørensen’s ‘Asle og Alida’, live broadcasted on DR P2 24/5 2025 (I’m singing the role of Alida):